Both Ga. Senators — one of whom is Jewish — vote for arms embargo against Israel

 The Democratic Majority for Israel said on X that “Sanders et al are voting for more civilian casualties” by blocking the JDAMs.

-Both of Georgia’s senators voted in favor of the ban — Sen. Jon Ossoff, who is Jewish, and Sen. Raphael Warnock.
-All of the votes in favor of blocking aid were Democrats, except for Sanders.
-Fellow Independent Kyrsten Sinema of Arizona voted present.
+Both of Georgia’s senators voted in favor of the ban — Sen. Jon Ossoff, who is Jewish, and Sen. Raphael Warnock, though Ossoff voted in favor of two of the three bans as he voted against halting the JDAMs.
+All of the votes in favor of blocking aid were Democrats, except for Sanders and Angus King of Maine.

 The resolutions were introduced in September by Sanders and co-sponsored by Sens.
 Peter Welch (D-Vt.), Jeff Merkley (D-Ore.) and Brian Schatz (D-Hawaii).
 They would prevent the transfer of more than $20 billion in offensive weapons to Jerusalem.